Welcome to my Blog

 We spend a weekend in Glacier National Park.
 This is one of the most beautiful parks I have ever been.
 On our Saturday hike we had our first close grizzly encounters.
 In total we saw eight bears that day, four on our hike.
 On Sunday we got to hang out with mountain goats.
 Mountain goats are most amazing creatures!

 My husband and I are some of the lucky ones who did a cross-country trip through the US before we settled into our new home in Missoula.
 The diversity and beauty of this continent was often just breathtaking.
-And for me it was a constant reminder that we humans are just a small part in the complexity of nature.
+For me, it was a constant reminder that we humans are just a small part in the complexity of nature.
 It is on us to preserve this beauty for future generations and to live as sustainable as possible.

 From the peaceful waters of the Chesapeake